Cardinals vs. Nationals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has collected 64 hits with 21 doubles, two triples, eight home runs and 24 walks.
+- Jeimer Candelario has 66 hits with 21 doubles, two triples, eight home runs and 24 walks.
 He has driven in 30 runs with two stolen bases.

-- Candelario takes a three-game streak with at least one hit into this contest.
-In his last five games he is hitting .316 with four doubles and two walks.
+- Candelario has picked up a hit in four games in a row.
+In his last five games he is hitting .400 with four doubles and a walk.

 Candelario Recent Games